Advice for Aspiring Copywriters

 Part of being successful as a self-employed copywriter is learning to market your services.
 That means finding prospects, persuading them to work with you and negotiating a fair rate.
 You have to accept that selling is a critical part of your job or you won’t be successful.

-As a self-employed copywriter, what is your biggest expense?
+As a self-employed copywriter, what are your biggest expenses?

 One of the most difficult aspects of any type of self-employment these days, not just for freelance copywriters, is paying your own healthcare insurance.
 I'm sure you don't worry about such things in that you're still in school, but it's a big deal once you're out on your own, and particularly once you have a family.

 If I worked for an employer, my health insurance would likely be provided for free or at a very low cost.
-Health care is one of the big challenges for freelancers and all self-employed persons.
-That's probably more than you wanted to know on the subject, but it's a reality you'll eventually have to face if you go the freelance route.
+Health care is one of the big challenges for freelancers and all self-employed persons, although the situation has improved in recent years thanks to Obamacare (the Affordable Care Act).

 Can you offer any other advice for aspiring copywriters?